KaluKali/trit-pairs-bot/README.md

 ## Getting Started

-In sql_data.js put your authorization data's for mysql-db

-In global.js put your table in database
+In .env put your table name in database and data's for authorizing in mysql

 execute deployment.sql into mysql-db